aristanetworks/anta/docs/security-advisory-reports.md

 Expansion changes only presentation.
 It does not recalculate the parent advisory result or create findings for CVEs that the test did not assess independently.

+Advisory severity is derived from the highest severity among its CVEs, or reported as `unknown` when the advisory has no CVEs.
+The report does not reproduce CVSS scores or published mitigation and resolution text.

 ## CSV report

 The security advisory CSV uses one row for one reported finding and CVE association.
-Consumers do not need to know whether a test produced a detailed issue result internally: the `Result` column always contains the most specific result available for that row.
+Consumers do not need to know whether a test produced a detailed issue result internally: the `CVE Result` columns always contain the most specific result available for that row.

 `Advisory Result` is the authoritative result of the complete advisory test for the device and is repeated on every row.
-Use it to answer questions about the advisory as a whole.
-For example, the device is not affected by an advisory only when its `Advisory Result` is `success`; consumers do not need to aggregate the individual rows to recover that conclusion.
+Use it to answer questions about the advisory as a whole; consumers do not need to aggregate the individual rows to recover that conclusion.

+Results use advisory-facing lowercase wording: `affected`, `not affected`, `mitigated`, `inconclusive`, and `error`.
+Results that were not evaluated retain the explicit execution states `skipped` or `unset`.
+Until a dedicated semantic state is available, a successful result is `mitigated` when its message contains the required "The device is affected but mitigated because ..." clause and `not affected` otherwise.

 ### Row selection